openstack/keystone-specs/specs/keystone/newton/manage-migration.rst

 Developer Impact
 ----------------

-Deployers would need to be aware of the new keystone-manage commands.
+Developers would need to be aware of the new database migration repositories, and the requirements for each of them.

 Implementation
 ==============